cyborg-nomade/inventario-lgpd-auto/backlog.md

 # connect front and backend

-1- POST call to create new case
+1- POST call to create new case (OK)
 2- GET calls to load lists
 3- GET calls to populate edit / approve form
 4- PUT calls to edit cases